saraa123/django_project_tracker/README.md

     - I chose to create alerts displaying messages for that specific action so as to give the website a more personal feel.

 * Access to information on the user account page:
     - Account details such as orders, liked issues and features can be viewed, as well as data from the user profiles model.
 However, this is something I want to expand on and develop further in the future.
-This has been explained in greater detail below.
+This has been explained in greater detail in the next section.

 * On the account page the user can add and edit any favourite games they may have.